learn-co-curriculum/phrg-git-add-patch/README.md

 Stage this hunk [y,n,q,a,d,s,e,?]?
 ```

-`git` prompts us with a lot of options of how to continue, `[y,n,q,a,d,s,e,?]`.
-Let's use the `?` option to see what each of these mean:
+Using the `--patch` option launches Git's Interactive Mode, providing the user prompts with what to do next.
+Here we are prompted with a number of options for how to continue, `[y,n,q,a,d,s,e,?]`.
+Let's use the `?` option to see what each of these mean.
+Picking an option is as easy as typing the character and pressing Enter.

 ```
 Stage this hunk [y,n,q,a,d,s,e,?]? ?